Mano2610/Mano2610/README.md

 👀 I’m interested in Data Science & Machine Learning

-💞️ I loves to research and likes to learn about new techs
+💞️ Loves to research and have craze to learn about new techs

 📫 Contact me on kvmano2610@gmail.com